 “the island is very accessible with a variety of places to go and things to do; from the Black Sands Beach and nighttime photography to arctic alpine flora and fauna, there’s an abundance of opportunities” Lois Nuttall – Photographer AIR 2017

 Call for Artists: The Canadian Lighthouses of Lake Superior Inc. (CLLS) is looking for artists who would like to create in a quiet, natural setting and who would be inspired by the experience.
 Whether you’re a writer, sculptor, painter, sketch artist, or practice other forms of art, CLLS encourages all interested artists to apply.
-Applications are due by March 29th 2019.

 Residency Details: The residence will be in a shared setting with CLLS summer lighthouse staff and host keeper volunteers.
 The common areas/ kitchen is available so that everyone can eat together.
 Studio space will be in an area easily accessible by visitors and guests, so be prepared for drop-ins daily.
 Family, friends, and relatives, including pets may not stay overnight at the residence, but arrangements can be made to accommodate overnight requests at the guesthouse or camping areas.
-TBayTel (Rogers) provides cellular service and there is WiFi access onsite.
-There is limited power and artists are expected not to be reliant on computers and tablets to accomplish their work.
+TBayTel (Rogers) provides cellular service and there is LIMITED WiFi access onsite.
+There is limited power and artists are expected not to at all be reliant on computers and tablets to accomplish their work.